 We need to categorize small fish into two types before talking about what do small fish eat.
-The small adult fish and the small babies that are newly hatched.
+Especially, the small adult fish and the small babies that are newly hatched.
 Even though this question still can’t be answered as simply as you may think.

 To the aquarists out there, you guys might have come across certain store owners who may make you believe that this ‘ABC’ type of fish formula is available foods for fish and can be fed to each type of fish, right?
 But the reality is quite different.

 Different kinds of small fish feast on different foods, and it all depends on the climate zone of the fish’s natural habitat, the genetics of the digestive system, and the size of the fish.

 Depending on these factors, fish are further classified into carnivores, omnivores, and herbivores.

 Some fish are scavengers, and they feed on each and everything compatible with their capacity to eat.
 Newly hatched juveniles will feed on very small or micro items, and these mainly include planktons, diatoms, and small algae.

 What do small fish eat in the wild?

 About 96.5% of the earth’s total water is in oceans.
 In such a huge mass of water covering 71% of the earth’s total surface, food chains and food webs are quite cumbersome.
 In this plethora of eating and being eaten, small fish play a very crucial role.

 From getting fed by a large number of gigantic predators to feeding on small creatures like planktons, algae, small crustaceans, worms, and mollusks, you can not deny the importance of small fish in the convoluted web of food.

 As far as the eating behavior of the small fish is concerned, it varies greatly.
 For example, some fish are what we call forage or baitfish, they live in heavy shoals, and they are a great source of food for large predators.